aau-claaudia/ailab-docs/docs/getting-started/running-applications.md

 	Here we use `hostname` as a toy example of a command that prints out a simple piece of information and then exits.

+!!! info
+    You can also run a container in interactive mode by using `shell` instead of `exec`.
+See this [guide](/advanced-guides/running-a-container-in-interactive-mode).

 ### Allocating a GPU to your job

 The primary role of the AI Student Cloud is to run software that utilises one or more GPUs for computations.
 In order to run applications with a GPU you need to allocate a GPU to a job using Slurm.